mastrogeppetto/OCCI4IOT/README.md

 with an NTC 10K to the ground, and a 12 KOhm resistor to the 5Vcc pin of the Arduino.
 The output is connected to the A0 pin of the Arduino.

+HOWTO:
+* Create an account on ThingSpeak and annotate your writekey,
+* Rename secret_bogus.rb file as secret.rb and replace the bogus writeky with your one,
-HOWTO: Create an account on ThingSpeak and annotate your writekey, upload the code to the Arduino and connect it to the same Ethernet of the host running the "manager.rb", replace your writekey in manager.rb, start the manager, and you'll see the temperature displayed on the ThingSpeak server.
+* Upload the code to the Arduino and connect it to the same Ethernet of the host running the "manager.rb",
+* run "ruby manager.pl",
+* ...see the temperature displayed on your ThingSpeak dashboard.

 If you want to understand something more:
 -) for the lazy, wait for the paper to be published
 -) for the social inclined, send me a mail
--) for the impatient, read the code (it's just ruby)
+-) for the impatient, read the code (it's just ruby code)

 Enjoy...